Notice of Pre-AIA or AIA Status

 However, Aoki and Masuda are silent in regards to the inclusion of an acid generator in the cleaning composition.
 Lee teaches a composition and method for treating semiconductor substrates.
 The composition taught by Lee is used as a cleaning composition (Lee, paragraph 0051), which is used to remove resist materials and residues (Lee, paragraph 0056).
 The cleaning composition comprises one or more sulfonium or a salt thereof (Lee, paragraph 0052).
 The sulfonium compounds correspond to general formula II (Lee, paragraph 0079-0080), which is analogous to the cation moiety represented by formula (ca-1) of the instant application (see paragraph 0065-0066 of the instant application’s specification).
 The anion used is not limited, but may be anionic groups such as halogens, acetate, and tosylate (Lee, paragraph 0079-0080).
 Paragraphs 0097-0099 of Lee show specific examples of sulfonium salts useful in a cleaning composition.
 Whilst not explicitly stated by Lee, the sulfonium salt compounds taught by Lee act as photoacid generators, as the instant application’s specification admits that sulfonium salts act as photoacid generators (see paragraph 0029 of the instant application’s specification).

-However, Aoki, Masdua, and Lee are each silent in regards to acid generators according to Formulas (b-1), (b-2), and/or (b-3) as recited by instant claim 9.
+However, Aoki, Masdua, and Lee are each silent in regards to acid generators according to Formula (b-1), as recited by instant claim 1.
 Nakamura teaches a resin composition that generates acid upon light exposure (Nakamura, abstract).
 The composition includes an acid-generating component that comprises an anionic moiety and a cationic moiety (Nakamura, paragraph 0117).
 The cationic moiety may be represented by general formula (ca-1) (Nakamura, paragraph 0168), which includes specific examples (ca-1-1) and (ca-1-47) (Nakamura, paragraph 0190, see the structures on pages 13 and 18 of Nakamura).
 The cation (ca-1-47) is identical to one of the suitable sulfonium cations taught by Lee (see paragraph 0098 of Lee, including the structures shown on page 9 of Lee).
 As the anion, a species represented by formula (3) is used (Nakamura, paragraph 0119).
 Specific examples of the photoacid generator include PAG-1, PAG-2, and PAG-5 (Nakamura, paragraph 0164).
-PAG-1 has an anionic structure analogous to formula (b-1) as recited by instant claim 9, and includes an onium cation.
+PAG-1 has an anionic structure analogous to formula (b-1) as recited by instant claim 1, and includes a sulfonium cation analogous to formula (ca-1).

-Aoki, Masuda, Lee, and Nakamura are analogous art because each reference shares the common goal of reducing defects and/or residues that cause defects in photolithography processes (see Aoki, paragraph 0170-0172; Masdua, paragraph 0053 of the English translation; Lee, paragraph 0050; and Nakamura, paragraph 0018).
-It would have been obvious to one having ordinary skill in the art before the filing date of the instant application to use a sulfonium salt as a photoacid generating component, as taught by Lee, as one of the acid components in the cleaning composition obtained by combining the teachings of Aoki and Masuda because sulfonium compounds inhibit metal corrosion (Lee, paragraph 0050 and 0102), and because cleaning composition comprising sulfonium compounds exhibit excellent removing efficiency of resist residues (Lee, paragraph 0180).
+Aoki, Masuda, Lee, and Nakamura are analogous art because each reference shares the common goal of reducing defects and/or residues that cause defects in photolithography processes (see Aoki, paragraph 0170-0172; Masuda, paragraph 0053 of the English translation; Lee, paragraph 0050; and Nakamura, paragraph 0018).
+It would have been obvious to one having ordinary skill in the art before the filing date of the instant application to modify Aoki’s cleaning composition such that the acid components and organic solvent have their respective contents within the ranges taught by Masuda because having the acid components in an amount between 0.08 mass% to 1.0 mass% and the organic solvent in an amount between 99.0 mass% to 99.999 mass% provides improved removability of residues during the cleaning process (see Masuda, paragraph 0064 of the English translation).
+It would have been obvious to one having ordinary skill in the art before the filing date of the instant application to use a sulfonium salt as a photoacid generating component, as taught by Lee, as one of the acid components in the cleaning composition obtained by combining the teachings of Aoki and Masuda because sulfonium compounds inhibit metal corrosion (Lee, paragraph 0050 and 0102), and because cleaning compositions comprising sulfonium compounds exhibit excellent removing efficiency of resist residues (Lee, paragraph 0180).
 Furthermore, it would have been obvious to one having ordinary skill in the art before the filing date of the instant application to use the photoacid generator PAG-1, as taught by Nakamura, in place of the sulfonium salts taught by Lee to be the acid component in the composition obtained by combining the teachings of Aoki and Masuda because cleaning compositions comprising sulfonium compounds exhibit excellent removing efficiency of resist residues (Lee, paragraph 0180) and the photoacid generator taught by Nakamura provides improved acid strength, which reduces defects (Nakamura, paragraph 0165).
+The Examiner notes that the limitation “…which is used for cleaning a coating film forming device…” of instant claim 1 is interpreted as an intended use limitation, and thus is not given patentable weight.
+See MPEP 2111.02.

 Conclusion